Carr\'e du champ flow matching: better quality-generalisation tradeoff in generative models: Regularised Flow matching on generalised data manifolds

-replacing the FM approximation of $\nu$ in (\ref{eq:marginal_path}) with an anisotropic Gaussian mixture.
+We see that our flow path replaced the FM approximation of the data manifold $\nu$ in (\ref{eq:marginal_path}) with an anisotropic Gaussian mixture.
 As $\G(x_1)$ approximates the projection map onto the local tangent space, we numerically observe that CDC-FM faithfully learns the data manifold (Fig. \ref{figure_1}f) in contrast to FM (Fig. \ref{figure_1}c).

-The approximation in (\ref{eq:CDCapprox}) is equivalent to a noise-induced regularisation of data.
-We prove (Appendix \ref{section:aniso_diff}, Proposition \ref{FPequationflowpath}) that the flow path (\ref{eq:CDC-FM_flowpath}) is equivalent to adding a geometry-aware anisotropic noise term to the continuity equation (\ref{eq:continuity}) to obtain a drift-diffusion process (\ref{eq:diffusion}).
-The amount of smoothing introduced by diffusion integrated over the manifold is measured by the Dirichlet energy (\ref{eq:dirichlet}).
-Meanwhile, the integrand of the Dirichlet energy in (\ref{eq:dirichlet}) measuring the local smoothness around a training point $x^{(i)}$ is precisely $\G(x^{(i)})$, known as the \textit{carr\'{e} du champ}, justifying our construction.
-Compare Algorithms \ref{alg:flow-matching} and \ref{alg:flow-matching-modified} in Appendix \ref{app:pseudocode} for a condensed summary.
+To obtain a deeper understanding of the regularisation mechanism, one may study marginal probability paths $p_t$.
+We prove (see Appendix \ref{section:aniso_diff}, Proposition \ref{FPequationflowpath}) that our flow path (\ref{eq:CDC-FM_flowpath}) induces a geometry-aware anisotropic diffusion term to the continuity equation (\ref{eq:continuity}) to obtain a drift-diffusion process (\ref{eq:diffusion}).
+For diffusion processes, one may use the Dirichlet energy (\ref{eq:dirichlet}) to quantify the smoothing introduced by the diffusion term arising from our flow paths.
+However, the Dirichlet energy is just the CDC field $\G(x^{(i)})$, measuring the local smoothness around a training point $x^{(i)}$, integrated over the data manifold.
+This justifies the construction of our flow path.